Visit To Site Of Tulsa Massacre Brings History To Life For A&M-Commerce Students

 I'm a first generation college student.
 I'm pursuing my doctoral degree to show other African American children it's possible.
 So when I reach the top, am I going to get mistreated?
 Because my skin color is a weapon.
 And I'm getting like teary eyed because it makes you mad, that we didn't ask for this.
 And then the fact that based off of our skin color, as a community, we're separated.
 Because I'm light skinned, I'm “better” than somebody dark skinned.
 Now, we're in the same boat.
 And it makes me upset.
 Because no matter if I'm a doctor, my pay grade is going to be a little bit lower.
 Because I'm a female, my pay grade is going to be a little bit lower.
 Why is that?

 Haslett: And it's still going on today, which is part of why such anger and sorrow is justified.
 It's not like something that is over.
-It's It's not over, we're in a better place than we were.
+It's not over, we're in a better place than we were.
 And it seems like for the most part, we're moving in the direction where we need to go.
 But it's still very real.

 Hendricks: And I think it's always important to understand in situations of this nature.
 When you look at Kubler-Ross, the stages of grief, you have the denial that wow something like this actually happened.
 And then you can go towards anger.
 You can go towards depression, you can go towards bargaining.
 You can go towards acceptance and it's not linear.
 You can vacillate from one stage to the next.
 So when you hear Christian, being very, very passionate about her feelings and emotions, that in itself is very therapeutic, because she gets now an opportunity to share how she's feeling just this think about what took place there.
 When those mobs came in there, those individuals didn't have a pretense to hide.
 They didn't know what was going on, bombs were dropping from on high, people was shooting into their homes, it's in the middle of the night, and they didn't know.
 And then to wake up the next morning, and to see their streets filled with dead bodies, for no apparent reason whatsoever.
 It's something that we have to talk about and continue to move forward as a nation.